RedHatInsights/quickstarts/docs/quickstarts/README.md

 **Admonitions**

-The syntax for rendering admonition blocks (for example, text in a Note or an Important box) to Patternfly React Alerts is:
+The syntax for rendering admonition blocks (for example, text in a Note or an Important box) to PatternFly React Alerts is:
 - Bracketed alert text contents
 - The admonition keyword, followed by the alert variant you want
 - Variants are: note, tip, important, caution, and warning